-Except for R. Korea, since 2015 there are only marginal variations in the usage of the PCT system.
-In 2019, usage in the R. Korea increased by 3 percent, where it still remains lower than in other blocs.
+Except for R. Korea and US, in 2016 there were only marginal variations in the usage of the PCT system.
+In 2016, usage in the U.S sharply increased by 14 percent whereas usage in the R. Korea increased by 3 percent, where it still remains lower than in other blocs.